mcusuperuser/embedded_c/docs/operators.md

 | `.`      | Member access (struct/union)  | `a.b`    | The member `b` of struct or union `a`
 | `->`     | Member access through pointer | `a->b`   | The member `b` of struct or union pointed to by `a`

-*Note*
+!!!
+Note

-- This will become important when talking about arrays, pointers, structs, and unions later.
+    This will become important when talking about arrays, pointers, structs, and unions later.

 ## Other operators